KshitiAnilKumar/CO2-Emission-Prediction-Classification/README.md

 ### Dataset Information

-- Filtered subset containing 679 vehicle records
-- Vehicle specifications and fuel consumption information
-- CO2 emissions measured in grams per kilometer (g/km)
+The dataset is derived from the Canadian Vehicle CO₂ Emissions Dataset available on Kaggle.
+The project was developed using a filtered subset containing 679 vehicle records, while this repository includes the complete dataset for reference and reproducibility.

 ### Features